ivycat/ivycat-ajax-testimonials/ivycat-ajax-testimonials/readme.txt

 Plugin depends upon your theme's style and _does not_ contain native styles.

-This is a minimal plugin, function over form.
+This is a minimal plugin, preferring function over form.
 If you would like to extend it, or would like us to extend it in later versions, feel free to post ideas in this [plugin's support forum](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), or [contact us](http://www.ivycat.com/contact/).

 == Installation ==